bodrick/awesome/TOPICS.md

 *   [theraot/Theraot](https://github.com/theraot/Theraot) - Backporting .NET and more: LINQ expressions in .net 2.0 - nuget Theraot.Core available.
 *   [manuelroemer/IsExternalInit](https://github.com/manuelroemer/IsExternalInit) - A source code only package which allows you to use C# 9's init and record features in older target frameworks like .NET Standard 2.0 or the "old" .NET Framework by providing a polyfill for the IsExternalInit class.
 *   [zloirock/core-js](https://github.com/zloirock/core-js) - Standard Library
+*   [browserstate/history.js](https://github.com/browserstate/history.js) - History.js gracefully supports the HTML5 History/State APIs (pushState, replaceState, onPopState) in all browsers.
+Including continued support for data, titles, replaceState.
+Supports jQuery, MooTools and Prototype.
+For HTML5 browsers this means that you can modify the URL directly, without needing to use hashes anymore.
+For HTML4 browsers it will revert back to using the old onhashchange functionality.

 ## package-manager